knetikmedia/knetikcloud-ruby-client/docs/ConfigsApi.md

   filter_search: "filter_search_example", # String | Filter for configs whose name contains the given string
   size: 25, # Integer | The number of objects returned per page
   page: 1, # Integer | The number of the page returned
-  order: "1" # String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]
+  order: "order_example" # String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]
 }

 begin